dmcblue/faded/story/messages.md

 There is a truth here I cannot admit.
 As I find more and more details...how many times have I read these words?
 I pray it isn't true.
 Let there be an end to these terrible halls and for all that they contain.

+2 of Kalsurn, 1099
+This place is death.
+There is nothing here, no treasure, no light.
+I hear a pounding above that drives fear into my heart, though I thought there was no more room for terror therein.
+I fear living a second more in this place but I fear death here may bring a fate still worse.
+- Tabar Demburo

 ### 5